Menopause Diet: Back to the basics

 Studies have shown that women eating a plant-based diet experience less symptoms while in menopause.
 So why aren’t women listening?

 We receive tons of messages, comments and discussions about peri/menopause symptoms that impact women’s daily lives in negative ways.
-Our cofounder, Danielle, always recommends that women going through peri/menopause use a combination of eating a plant-based diet, working out, and our supplements for optimal results.
+Dr. Maggie recommends an individualized approach for women going through peri/menopause often combining lifestyle modifications, whole-foods nutrition, exercise, MenoLabs supplements, and hormone therapy, when indicated, for optimal results.
 Research shows over and over that women can try eliminating/adding certain things from/to their diet to drastically reduce symptoms.

-Who wants to depend on prescription drugs if you don’t know how it is affecting your body in the long run, especially when a simple diet switch paired with some natural supplements can do the trick?
+Many people are exploring alternatives to prescription drugs, as the long-term effects can be unclear.
+A diet change and some natural supplements might offer effective options worth considering.
 Studies have shown that weight gain could also be a cause for worse symptoms in menopause.
-So a combination of eating well, but still enjoying your food and a daily workout, could really help women get through this next step of their journey.
+So, a combination of eating well, but still enjoying your food and a daily workout, could really help women get through this next step of their journey.
 Here are a few options we wanted to share with everyone.

-• Fruits & Veggies: the darker the better because they provide more antioxidants
+- Fruits & Veggies: the richer in color the better because they provide more antioxidants

 Calcium isn’t just in cheese